watermint/toolbox/docs/commands/asana-team-task-list.md

 # Authorization

 For the first run, `tbx` will ask you an authentication with your Asana (deprecated see [#647](https://github.com/watermint/toolbox/discussions/647)) account.
-Press the Enter key to launch the browser.
-The service then performs the authorization and tbx receives the results.
+Press Enter to launch the browser.
+The service then performs the authorization and the application receives the results.
 You can close the browser window when you see the authentication success message.
 ```

 watermint toolbox xx.x.xxx